quicken/filefocus/README.md

 ### Note:

 It is possible to define multiple glob groups with different patterns for each group.
-Simply, add more items to the globgroup array with your configuration.
+Simply, add more items to the globGroup array with your configuration.

 Also, currently, the extension uses the minimatch npm modules for globbing.
 Therefore, globbing works slightly differently to vscode globbing.
 If someone can find a way to use the same globbing as vscode that would be much better.